 Red (광역버스): Have very long routes that go outside of the city.
 Similar to layout to a limousine bus (Fare: ₩2,300*)

-*Fare if paying with a transit card
+*Fare if paying with a transit card and subject to change

 Bus: How to pay

 You can either pay with cash (will be a little more expensive) or with a transit card.
 When you enter at the front of the bus there will be a box to put change, and then a machine where you can tap your transit card.
-When leaving the bus at the back, make sure to tap this machine at the back doors too so you don't get charged more, especially do this when you're transferring to the subway
+When leaving the bus at the back, make sure to tap this machine at the back doors too so you don't get charged more, especially do this when you're transferring to the subway.

 Subways: How to pay